jonmejia/jonmejia/README.md

 ## Hi there 👋

-### My name is Jonathan and I'm a software engineer who mostly works on web apps
+### My name is Jonathan and I'm a software engineer who mostly works on web apps.
+I love free open-source software.

 <!--